zx0r/ResilientNetworkArchitectures/README.md

 **Technical Considerations**:

 - **Network Quality**: Low latency to target users, high bandwidth allocation, good peering (especially to residential ISPs in the users' region).
-- **Geographic Location**: Strategic placement to minimize latency and bypass geo-restrictions.
+- **Geographic Location**: Strategic placement to minimize latency and geo-restrictions.
 - **IP Address Reputation**: Prefer providers with clean IP ranges not already associated with abuse or VPNs.
 - **DDoS Protection**: Basic protection is often included; advanced protection might be necessary for high-profile servers.
 - **Virtualization Technology**: KVM is generally preferred over OpenVZ for better resource isolation and kernel control.